jwulf/zeebe-client-node-js/guide/content/grpc/grpc-events.md

 When the gRPC connection fails, as the gRPC channel tries to reconnect, it rapidly cycles between connected / disconnected before settling on disconnected.
 To avoid calling the onReady and onConnectionError callbacks rapidly in multiple succession and emitting a stream of events, the client debounces the channel status transitions, and requires the channel to be in the new state for 3 seconds before calling it.

-The window of three seconds is based on observation of production systems.
+The default window of three seconds is based on observation of production systems using specific proxies.
 You might find that you need a different window for connection tolerance, in which case you can pass in another value for `connectionTolerance` in the ZBClient constructor:

 <!-- prettier-ignore -->
 {{< tabs >}}